aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/07-job-orchestration.md

 {% endif %}
 Now that we have the Docker image pushed to the registry, we can run a job using it:

+!!! attention

+    If the GKE cluster is without GPU nodes, the __Polyaxonfiles would have to be edited__ to remove any request for GPUs (otherwise the job cannot be scheduled).

+    __Delete the following lines:__
+    ```yaml
+    ...
+        tolerations:
+          - key: "nvidia.com/gpu"
+            operator: "Equal"
+            value: "present"
+            effect: "NoSchedule"
+    ...
+            nvidia.com/gpu: 1
+    ...
+    ```

 {% if cookiecutter.gcr_personal_subdir == 'No' %}
 === "Linux/macOS"